chikodiann/alx-zero_day/0x03-git/README.md

-A practice of ho to edit file content on vi
+A practice of how to edit file content on vi